opobogideon/E-commerce-front-end/README.md

 -Users can register/login using website custom forms, or social login libraries -Users can update personal profiles with shipping addresses and other info -Users can checkout with 3rd party payment gateways: Stripe.
 This requirement is mandatory, you must use our API to handle the payment.

+This web application has fully been tested on google chrome and the compatibility is okay with Chromium browser